Written by: Jocylfroot

 For the history buffs, there are some old and abandoned settlers' log cabins that you can poke around in, but of course, the rule is, "leave nothing but footprints and take nothing but photographs".

-And if you like to read, you should read about Lewis and Clark and see their descriptions of this very same river come to life or you could visit photo blogs dedicated to Lewis & Clark.
+And if you like to read, you should read about Lewis and Clark and see their descriptions of this very same river come to life.

 If you are into wildlife, you will be glad to know that the ridges and even just along the river, you can easily spot small herds of Rocky Mountain bighorn sheep!
 Fishing is also a very popular activity here.

 Early autumn is best if you want to avoid the crowds but for the best canoeing conditions (water current, rapids, water levels, scenery etc.) May to September is the best.